ABOUT CROWELL CHAPEL

 of the Chapel were Roberts and Hoare, who built many elegant Manchester houses of the time; stone-work was by D. Linehan & Sons, slating by Pinock of Salem, brickwork and plastering by George.A.
 Sinnicks, and painting and decorations by E. A. Lane.
 The building is dedicated in May 1904, with groups of palms decorating the chancel.
 Su-san Crowell has invited Unitarian minister Thomas Vaness, Architect James Kelly, and Oliver T. Roberts, all of whom speak

 The Chapel is at #4 Rosedale Street (off of School Street) in Manchester MA.
 The chapel is available to rent on a first come first served basis.
 Great care is taken so there are no overlapping of events whether they are rented or not.
 The throwing of confetti, rice or other foreign objects is not permitted inside the building at any time.
-The Chapel is available to rent and any interested party should contact Manchester Parks & Recreation at 978-526-2019
+The Chapel is available to rent for events with less than 50 people and any interested party should contact Manchester Parks & Recreation at 978-526-2019